briannqc/fbtools/README.md

 # About

 If you have been using Facebook for years like me, you have probably posted many many posts.
 You wish Facebook has a magic `Change all my posts' privacy to ONLY ME` button.
-Unfortunately, Mark and his team never give never give us such button and kill themselve.
+Unfortunately, Mark and his team will never give us such button and kill themselves.

 This tool helps you download your facebook feeds and albums, filter out non-only-me (such as public, friends and custom) posts, it then iterates these posts, gives you a chance to review your 'abandoned' posts.
-You can either delete your posts, make them 'Only Me' or simply leave them there.
+You can either delete your posts, make them 'Only Me' or simply leave them there if you want to.

+# TODO
 This oversimplified tool is not fully automated yet, I couldn't find any API to change post's privacy programmatically.

 # Usage
 ## Generate Access Token

-**Prerequisite** You must be a Facebook developer first.
+**Prerequisite** You must be a Facebook developer first, but it just takes you a few clicks to become a FB developer.

 To generate an access token, you can go to [Graph API Explorer](https://developers.facebook.com/tools/explorer/).
 Your token should have `users_posts` and `users_photos` permission.